Part II

 To feel this in your own system, bring one hand to the boundary of your skin—cheek, forearm, or sternum.
 Sense where “you” seem to end: temperature shift, cloth, air.
 Then soften your attention into the aliveness within that boundary: breath moving, pulse, subtle tingling.
 One finite outline, infinite sensations unfolding inside.

-meet it with focused presence.
-The constraint itself can become a source
+In daily life, instead of resisting a limit (like a tight deadline or a small budget), meet it with focused presence.
+The constraint itself can become a source of unexpected creativity and depth.

 In this pillar, we find this mastery: the boundless moves through the bounded.

-- Sit with feet on the floor and one hand on your belly.
-Set a three-minute timer.
-Choose exactly three colors or three words as your only materials.
+Sit with feet on the floor and one hand on your belly.
+Set a three-minute timer and choose exactly three colors or three words as your only materials.
+Breathe slowly.
+In one continuous line or phrase, sketch or write within that constraint until the timer ends.
+Then stop.
+Notice sensations at your contact points and the quality of attention you felt.
+Name one thing the limit made possible.

 Infinity Contained